oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

 1. Login into OCI using your (new) workshop user

-    Login as a user, whom you created in the previous lab and who will manage your image library.
+    Login as a user which will be used for managing the image library.
+Most likely this is the user you've created in the previous lab.
 You will use this same user to perform the rest of the activities in this workshop.

     You can follow log into OCI steps as described in **Get started** lab.